Kangaroo (1952 film)

 Kangaroo (also known as The Australian Story) is a 1952 American Western film directed by Lewis Milestone.
 It was the first Technicolor film filmed on location in Australia.
-Milestone called it "an underrated picture."

 The film was remade as The Jackals in Africa in 1967.

 Plot

-In the 1900 Australian outback, Dell McGuire worries about her missing father, Michael, a local grazier.
+In the 1900 Australian Outback, Dell McGuire worries about her missing father Michael, a local grazier.
 Actually, Michael is drunk in Sydney at a boarding house.
 He encounters Richard Connor, a desperate young man trying to find money to return home to America.
-Michael mistakes him for his long-lost son, Dennis, whom McGuire had abandoned to an orphanage years before.
-After McGuire passes out from drink, Connor roams the Sydney streets and meets John Gamble outside a gambling house.
-Connor finds Gamble equally broke.
-He is thus talked into assisting him in robbing the establishment.
-But during the heist, the house's owner is shot.
+Michael mistakes him for his long-lost son Dennis, whom Michael had abandoned to an orphanage years before.
+After a drunken Michael falls asleep, Connor roams the Sydney streets and meets the equally broke John Gamble outside a gambling house.
+Connor persuades Gamble to help him in rob the establishment.
+During the heist, the house's owner is shot.

-Connor and Gamble make off with the loot, stopping at the boarding house to get Connor's gear, whereupon McGuire, still drunk, pursues his "son" down the street until he collapses.
-They find on his person information regarding his extensive station and his boat ticket, and decide to pose as his business partners to get on the boat and away to hide out at his Outback ranch.
-Arriving at the station, they are both smitten by his daughter Dell, but held in some suspicion by the local trooper Len, who has been Dell's local beau.
-Connor and Gamble assist the station in getting back on its feet, rescuing stray cattle, heading off a stampede, and culminating in a daring repair of an out-of-control windmill during a windstorm.
+Connor and Gamble abscond with the loot, stopping at the boarding house to collect Connor's gear, whereupon Michael, still drunk, pursues Connor down the street until he collapses.
+They find information on him regarding his extensive station and his boat ticket and pose as his business partners to board the boat and hide at his Outback ranch.
+Arriving at the station, they are both smitten by his daughter Dell, the local trooper Len, Dell's local beau, is suspicious.
+Connor and Gamble help the station to recover, rescuing stray cattle, thwarting a stampede and repairing a windmill during a violent storm.

-McGuire, convinced that Connor is his son, sees the romantic interest of his daughter in him and tells her his conclusion.
-Overhearing her despair at this news, Connor feels he must confess, and Gamble sees their plan fail because of the annoying conscience of his partner.
-Having not only confessed his true identity, but also the fact that both he and his companion are wanted for murder, Connor and Gamble are forced to flee the station, with trooper Len in hot pursuit.
-When Len catches up to them, Gamble attempts to shoot him when Connor pulls the gun away with a bullwhip.
-The two partners then engage in a vicious bullwhip fight.
-In the end, Len fatally shoots Gamble, then takes Connor back to the McGuire station, where he recovers from his injuries.
-He is promised clemency for saving Len's life, and a future with Dell.
+Michael, convinced that Connor is his son, sees the romantic interest of his daughter in him and tells her his conclusion.
+Overhearing her despair at the news, Connor feels that he must confess, and Gamble sees their plan fail because of the annoying conscience of his partner.
+Having not only confessed his true identity but also the fact that both he and his companion are wanted for murder, Connor and Gamble are forced to flee the station, with Len in hot pursuit.
+When Len reaches them, Gamble attempts to shoot him when Connor pulls the gun away with a bullwhip.
+The two partners engage in a vicious bullwhip fight.
+Len fatally shoots Gamble and then takes Connor back to the McGuire station, where he recovers from his injuries.
+He is promised clemency for saving Len's life and a future with Dell.